siomiz/chrome/README.md

+_:new: Recent update made `chrome` the running USER.
+Chrome profile must be owned by user `chrome` so you may need to run `docker exec --volumes-from <your-chrome-profile> --user root siomiz/chrome chown -R chrome:chrome /home/chrome` to fix permission issues._

 Google Chrome via VNC
 ==
 `docker run -p 127.0.0.1:5900:5900 siomiz/chrome`

- - Google Chrome, not Chromium, for the ease of Flash plugin management
+ - Google Chrome, ~~not Chromium, for the ease of Flash plugin management~~
  - on Xvfb, with FluxBox (no window decorations)
  - served by X11VNC (no password; assuming usage via SSH)